chung-leong/react-seq/examples/payment/README.md

 ```

 This style of programming is easier to understand since it's closer to how we humans communicate.
 Debugging is easier
-too, the execution point doesn't jump all over the place.
+too, as the execution point doesn't jump all over the place.

 Anyway, let us move on.
 Now that the user has selected a method, we display the corresponding form, passing `on.response`
 as the `onSubmit` handler and `on.response.cancel` as the `onCancel` handler: